varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 <a href="/static/images/gnome_love_bugs_dictionary.png"><img src="/static/images/gnome_love_bugs_dictionary.png" style="width:500px"></a>

-__ How do I give my solutions to these problems/bugs?__

-Now that you know what problems/bugs are, you might be interested in giving solutions to them, that is to say "fixing a bug".
-The solutions should be provided by you in a file.
-This file is called a "patch".
-This is what we mean when we say "Upload a patch", that is give solution to a problem!

 __How can I know more features and explore Bugzilla?__

 If you want a short guide, see [Bugzilla Tricks For Bug Hungry Newbies](http://sindhus.bitbucket.org/bugzilla-tricks-for-bug-hungry-newbies.html).
 For in depth knowledge, Andre Klapper, has written [a series of posts explaining hidden useful features of Bugzilla](http://blogs.gnome.org/aklapper/category/computer/bugzilla/).

+__What do you mean by fixing a bug?__

+Now that you know what problems/bugs are, to contribute to GNOME, you will need to give solutions to them, that is to say "you want to fix a bug".
+You should know that we cannot make changes on running programs.
+We have to edit the source code to make the changes and compile it to get new programs.
+This new program is an improved version which does not have problems unlike the old program.
+Read the next section on how to download source code for a project!

 ## Your interaction with the source code ##

-Free and Open source software  (FLOSS) is a collaborative effort from people spread throughout the world.
-In order to keep track of changes from these varied people, a revision control system is in place, that is to say it's important to know among ourselves that who is making what changes to the source code of a project.
-"Revisions" refers to changes in the source code.
-GNOME uses Git  to track revisions and conrol who has access to make such revisions.

-Your first step in contributing to GNOME starts with you downloading the source code for a project.

-__Why should I get source code?__

-Problems in software arise because of the way source code of a project is written.
-It may be faulty, it may be inconsistent within parts of the software itself (such as User help instructions do not match with buttons available in the program), it may not accomodate features required by users and so on.
-These problems are bugs and bugs need to be resolved with solutions.
-So to provide solutions to a bug of a project, you have to follow this flow:
+The workflow in fixing a bug is as follows:

-1. Get the source code of the project.
+1. Download the source code of the project.
-1. Locate the faulty lines of code (the lines that are causing the problem) OR where lines of code are missing.
+1. Locate the lines of code that are causing the problem OR where lines of code are missing.
-1. Make the change (that is, write the solution) in the source code.
+1. Make the change (that is, write the solution).
-1. Submit your changes as a file.
-These changes that you just made, are your solution to the problem that you see reported on Bugzilla.
-This solution is called a "Patch" file.
+1. Submit your changes in a file.

+__Now consider the following reasons__:

+1. Free and Open source software (FLOSS) is a collaborative effort from people spread throughout the world.
+There are many people like you who make changes to source code.
+When multiple change the same files, there can be confusion as to who changed what.
+What if those changes conflict each other?
+What if some changes introduces a bug?
+What if some change makes the software unusable?

+1. How do we submit changes to software in such a way that other people will be able to test it?
+What if person A submits his change in a text file (*.txt) and person B submits his change in another format?
+What if person C modifies the same files as person B and both of them submit their changes together?

+In order to keep track of changes, we need a system in place.
+Changes are also called "Revisions".
+Revision control software can track changes.
+Git is one such revision control software.
+GNOME uses Git.
+Git allows you to submit changes made to source code in a convinient format called "Patch".
+Thus giving all of us a common format to test changes made by others.
+A patch file will tell Git what changes have been made, where and that git should apply those changes automatically!

+Great, __now we know why we need Git!__ Before we proceed to learn how to use Git, we should know a few terminal commands.

+__Why should I learn how to use the Terminal?__

+Git is a command line software, which means you _interact_ with Git using a terminal.
+In GNOME, to issue commands in the command line, use the application "Terminal".

 __Terminal: to execute commands__

 The blinking cursor in the terminal is called 'prompt'.
 A blinking cursor indicates that terminal is ready to execute your commands.
 After typing your command, you press "Enter" key.
-When you open Terminal for the very first time, it's default location will be set to your HOME folder.
+When you open Terminal for the very first time, the default location will be set to your HOME folder.
 So, all the following commands listed from here on in this article will create content in your HOME folder.
 For now, there are only two commands you will need to know to naviagte between directories using a Terminal.

 1. `cd some-directory-name`
 `cd` means 'change directory' and _some-directory-name_ can be replaced with the name of the directory you wish to navigate to.